 Aphasia refers to a degraded language capability due to lesions in the cortical language areas or association pathways.
 Expressive aphasia (also known as non-fluent, anterior, or motor aphasia) affects spoken language (Broca's area) while receptive aphasia (also known as fluent, posterior, or sensory aphasia) affects language interpretation and memory (Wernicke's area).
 Total (or global) aphasia is the consequence of large lesion(s) in the perisylvian area, extending deep into the subjacent white matter.
 It can involve the frontal, temporal, and parietal lobes, resulting in the loss of all of nearly all speech and language functions.
 Transcortical motor aphasia (also called anterior isolation syndrome) is caused by damage in the cortical areas around Broca's area, but sparing the arcuate fasciculus and Wernicke's area while transcortical sensory aphasia (also called posterior isolation syndrome) results from damage in the cortical areas around Wernicke's area, but sparing the arcuate fasciculus and Broca's area.

-Melodic intonation therapy is a type of speech-language therapy that has been used to treat non-fluent aphasia.
+Melodic intonation therapy (MIT) is a type of speech-language therapy that has been used to treat non-fluent aphasia.
 During MIT sessions a person with non-fluent aphasia is encouraged to hum, and then to sing words or phrases they find hard to recall, while tapping out a rhythm (NHS, 2011).
-MIT typically consists of speaking with a simplified and exaggerated prosody, characterized by a melodic component (2 notes, high and low) and a rhythmic component (2 durations, long and short).
+Melodic intonation therapy typically consists of speaking with a simplified and exaggerated prosody, characterized by a melodic component (2 notes, high and low) and a rhythmic component (2 durations, long and short).
 This technique has been shown to increase the number of words a person can recall.
 This may be due to the fact that the part of the brain we use to recall song lyrics and music is different from the part of the brain we use to recall spoken language.
-So MIT teaches a person with non-fluent aphasia an alternative way to recall words and phrases.
-However, most aphasic patients do not respond to melodic intonation therapy.
+Thus, MIT teaches a person with non-fluent aphasia an alternative way to recall words and phrases.
+However, most aphasic patients do not respond to MIT.
 This includes those with global and transcortical aphasia and almost all with evidence of significant posterior language area involvement.

-There is some evidence that melodic intonation therapy is effective for treating the speech-related problems of children and adults when diagnosed with Broca's aphasia (AAN, 1994).
+There is some evidence that MITis effective for treating the speech-related problems of children and adults when diagnosed with Broca's aphasia (AAN, 1994).
 However, the technique is now being used with children diagnosed with developmental apraxia of speech, which is defined as a speech articulation disorder not involving sensory or motor paralysis.

 A systematic review of the evidence by Roper (2003) concluded that “there is little to no evidence available supporting the effectiveness of Melodic Intonation Therapy (MIT) for children with apraxia.”
 Based on this evidence-review, the Center for Evidence-Based Practices of the Orelena Hawks Puckett Institute (2003) made the following recommendation: "Use of modified forms of melodic intonation therapy to assist the speech development of young children who have apraxia of speech can not be recommended as a beneficial intervention until the practice is studied more carefully and thoroughly."

-A Medicare National Coverage Determination (1983) states that melodic intonation therapy is a covered service only for nonfluent aphasic patients unresponsive to conventional therapy, and only when the conditions for coverage of speech pathology services are met.
+A Medicare National Coverage Determination (1983) states that MIT is a covered service only for nonfluent aphasic patients unresponsive to conventional therapy, and only when the conditions for coverage of speech pathology services are met.

 In a pilot study, Tamplin (2008) examined the effects of vocal exercises and singing on intelligibility and speech naturalness for subjects with acquired dysarthria following traumatic brain injury or stroke.
 A multiple case study design was used, involving pre-, mid-, and post-treatment assessments of intelligibility, rate, naturalness, and pause time for 4 subjects with dysarthria.
 Each subject participated in 24 individual music therapy sessions over 8 weeks involving oral motor respiratory exercises, rhythmic and melodic articulation exercises, rhythmic speech cuing, vocal intonation therapy, and therapeutic singing using familiar songs.
 Results were measured using a standardized dysarthric speech assessment -- the Sentence Intelligibility Test, waveform analysis, and ratings of speech naturalness.
 Statistically significant improvements in functional speech intelligibility were achieved but improvements in rate of speech were insignificant.
 Speech naturalness improved post-treatment and a reduction in the number and length of pauses was verified via waveform analysis.
 The author stated that these preliminary findings suggested that a program of vocal exercises and singing may facilitate more normative speech production for people with acquired dysarthria and supported the need for further research in this area.